There are many philosophical issues connected with abortion, all of

 A severely retarded child?
 A whale?
 An intelligent being from

 Mars?
 Which of these can have a right to life?
 What would such

 - Another set concerns our right to control our bodies.
 How

 body and her capacity to reproduce?
 If an unborn child/fetus

 - Another set of issues concerns obligations.
-How do we acquire
+How do we

-an infant?
+obligations to an infant?
 Can a mother acquire obligations to

 an embryo or a fetus?
 Can it acquire obligations to her?

 - Still another set concerns our government.
 Should it remain

 neutral in moral disputes?
-Should it support the mother's freedom
+Should it support the mother's

-against abortion violate the ban on
+fetus?
+Do laws against abortion violate the ban on

 establishing a religion?
 Is there a constitutional right of

 privacy?
 If so, does it include the right to abort a

 How do we approach and answer questions like these?
 Are there rational

 methods or simply brute assertions?
 What should we do if we cannot find a

 method or an answer?
 The thread starts with questions about persons.